LinqLover/google-photos-rummy/README.md

 # Google Photos Rummy

-> Create your own card game for an individual end-of-the-year review based on your Google Photos gallery.
+> Create your own card game for an individual end-of-the-year review based on your Google Photos gallery (and others).

 ## Goal of the Game

 Every year you take hundreds or even thousands of beautiful and funny photos that are linked to wonderful memories.
-While you can preserve all of these photos in your personal [Google Photos gallery](https://photos.google.com/) for (almost) ever, keeping these memories actually alive is harder if you do not talk about them with your friends and family.
+While you can preserve all of these photos in your personal [Google Photos gallery](https://photos.google.com/) and others for (almost) ever, keeping these memories actually alive is harder if you do not talk about them with your friends and family.

 On New Year's Eve, you usually sit together with (some of) your friends or family members, but the temptation is great to waste your time by drinking too much or watching a political end-of-the-year review on TV only (or if you live in Germany, most likely [Dinner for One](https://www.youtube.com/watch?v=UmsKkebN2O4)).